Degree Requirements - Master's

 - If the student believes that there exists a potential for a lack of independent evaluation, the student may ask the academic unit head to request a graduate representative for their committee.

-NON-TENURE-TRACK COMMITTEE MEMBERS — Committee members not holding tenured or tenure-track faculty status at MSU must submit a letter of recommendation from the student’s department head to The Graduate School.
+NON-TENURE-TRACK COMMITTEE MEMBERS — Committee members not holding tenured or tenure-track faculty status at MSU must be approved by the student’s department head.
 In some cases, these committee members may act as co-chairs of a student’s committee.

 CHANGES TO THE COMMITTEE — The student may make changes to their committee composition, using the Graduate Committee Revision form.
 Committee makeup should not be changed simply to accommodate short term scheduling issues.